 Who are the teachers in your program?
 A majority of our teachers are undergraduate music education majors at the University of South Carolina, and the remaining teachers are masters or doctoral students.
 The purpose of our program is to not only teach the community how to play string instruments, but to offer a unique educational experience for future string teachers.
 Our program is a national and international model.

 Do you offer any classes for adults?
 Yes!
 We offer a beginning class for adults that meets on Tuesday at 5:30 p.m.
 Adults then progress into the Continuing Adult Class, which meets on Wednesday at 5:30 p.m.
-Adults then have the option to participate in the orchestras and take private lessons.
+In their third year, adults then have the option to participate in the orchestras and take private lessons.

 How do we register?
 Registration and payment for our program is online.
 The link is located on our homepage.
 If you are unsure of which program to sign up for, contact String Project at 803-777-9568 or email@example.com.